pixley/pf2e-statblock-for-obsidian/README.md

     [YOUR CONTENT HERE]
     ```

+Additionally, you can use `sf2e-stats` instead to switch over to Starfinder 2e theming!

 ### Name

 The name of the item/creature/etc is indicated with heading 1, prefixed with a single hash `#`.